-If we fail to remediate the material weakness in our internal control over financial reporting, or experience any additional material weaknesses in the future or otherwise fail to develop or maintain an effective system of internal controls in the future, we may not be able to accurately report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our Class A common stock.
+If we experience any material weaknesses in the future or otherwise fail to develop or maintain an effective system of internal controls in the future, we may not be able to accurately report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our Class A common stock.

 Effective internal controls are necessary for us to provide reliable financial reports, prevent fraud and operate successfully as a public company.
 If we cannot provide reliable financial reports or prevent fraud, our reputation and operating results would be harmed.
 As a result of being a public company, we will be required, under Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting beginning in the year following our first annual report required to be filed with the SEC.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
+For example, during the course of preparing for this offering, we and our independent registered public accounting firm identified a material weakness in internal control over financial reporting as of September 30, 2018 and 2017 related to our review controls over key assumptions used in the September 30, 2017 valuation of the LLC Warrants.
+The material weakness has been remediated as of September 30, 2019 with the hiring of additional technical accounting personnel and retention of additional valuation and technical consulting resources, but our remediation efforts may not enable us to remedy or avoid material weaknesses in the future.
+We continue to take additional steps to improve control processes as appropriate, validate through testing that controls are functioning as documented, and implement a continuous reporting and improvement process for our internal control over financial reporting.
+If we identify one or more material weaknesses in our internal control over financial reporting during the evaluation and testing process, such as the one we identified as described above, we may be unable to conclude that our internal controls are effective.
+For additional information, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Internal Controls and Procedures."

 Additionally, when we cease to be an "emerging growth company" under the federal securities laws, our independent registered public accounting firm may be required to express an opinion on the effectiveness of our internal controls.
 If we are unable to confirm that our internal control over financial reporting is effective, or if our independent registered public accounting firm is unable to express an unqualified opinion on the effectiveness of our internal controls, we could lose investor confidence in the accuracy and completeness of our financial reports, which could cause the price of our Class A common stock to decline.